nearform-actions/optic-release-automation-action/README.md

           npm-tag: ${{ github.event.inputs.tag }}
 ```

-The above workflow (when manually triggered) will
+The above workflow (when manually triggered ⚡️) will:

-- Run `npm version <semver>` command to bump the version as configured (patch, minor, etc)
+- 🤖 Run `npm version <semver>` command to bump the version as configured (patch, minor, etc)
-- Open a PR that looks like following
+- 🤖 Open a PR that looks like following

 ![image](https://user-images.githubusercontent.com/2510597/140506212-4938e44d-0662-4dc5-9fb1-c3f59fe075a6.png)

-- When you merge this PR, it will request an Npm OTP from Optic.
+- ⚡️ When you merge this PR:
+- 🤖 It will request an Npm OTP from Optic.
 (If you close the PR, nothing will happen)
-- Upon successful retrieval of the OTP, it will publish the package to Npm.
+- 🤖 Upon successful retrieval of the OTP, it will publish the package to Npm.
-- Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))
+- 🤖 Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))

 ### Inputs